Osmar-Souza/External-storage-permission-python/README.md

 # External-storage-permission-python
-how to request manage_external_ permission in apps made with kivy and python
+how to request manage_external_ storage permission in apps made with kivy and python

 #In buildozer.spec file add: